-Arch C.A.R.E.S., which was implemented in 2019 across the organization, further reinforces the company's ongoing efforts to promote a safe and respectful work environment.
+The Arch CARES program was implemented in 2019 across the organization and acts to further reinforce the company's ongoing efforts to promote a safe, respectful and inclusive work environment.
 The fundamentals of the program are: (C) Courage to stand up for oneself and others; (A) Attitude that is positive and encouraging; (R) Respect for others; (E) Excellence in what employees do and say; and (S) Safety.
-The program endeavors to further ingrain mutual respect as a core value in Arch's corporate culture.
-Just as employees are encouraged continuously - by the senior management team, operations management and their co-workers - to "work safely," the Arch C.A.R.E.S. program reminds them to "work respectfully" and to strive for excellence.
+The program endeavors to fortify mutual respect as a core value in Arch's corporate culture.
+Just as employees are encouraged continuously-by the senior management team, operations management and their co-workers-to "work safely," the Arch CARES program reminds them to "work respectfully" and to strive for excellence.